-Even if the ecological conceptual foundation were adopted, the irreversibility principle suggests the future of wild salmon, and all aspects of the environment are bleak.69 Here is the principle: "The cumulative outcome of many decisions within a dynamic system will be dominated by the most irreversible tendencies within human actions regardless of the values people hold."70 Every day in the Pacific Northwest hundreds, if not thousands of decisions are made that can affect salmon or their habitat.
+Even if the alternative conceptual foundation were adopted, the irreversibility principle suggests the future of wild salmon, and all aspects of the environment are bleak.108 Here is the principle: "The cumulative outcome of many decisions within a dynamic system will be dominated by the most irreversible tendencies within human actions regardless of the values people hold."109 Every day in the Pacific Northwest hundreds, if not thousands of decisions are made that can affect salmon or their habitat.
 Some of those decisions produce no problems, while others result in problems that are reversible and once they are identified they can be remedied.
 However, some produce irreversible problems.
 Once those decisions are made the habitat or salmon population is lost forever.

 It should be noted here that the flawed conceptual foundation with its reliance on technology actually enabled irreversible decisions when habitat and wild salmon were traded for hatcheries.
-Over time, the irreversible decisions gradually accumulate causing the habitat to degrade and wild salmon to decline in abundance.
+Over time, the irreversible decisions gradually accumulate causing habitat to degrade and wild salmon to decline in abundance.
 The cumulative effects of irreversible decisions are at least partially hidden by the shifting baseline syndrome discussed earlier.
 The irreversibility principle can produce outcomes that are contrary to the values that we hold.
-"Irreversible outcomes, each reasonable at some time and place, accumulate to produce a world for our children that few of us would wish on them."71 principle and the difficulty we will face in replacing the flawed conceptual foundation with an ecological alternative dictates the need for a bold new initiative.
-We propose that one of the initial steps to bring about a paradigm shift in salmon management is the creation of a wild salmon national park.
-A wild salmon national park has several immediate benefits.
-It would:
+"Irreversible outcomes, each reasonable at some time and place, accumulate to produce a world for our children that few of us would wish on them."110

+The combination of the irreversibility principle and the difficulty we will face in replacing the flawed conceptual foundation with an ecological alternative dictates the need for bold new initiatives.
+We propose three initial steps to bring about a paradigm shift in salmon management: 1) Use the public trust doctrine to guide salmon management, 2) create a wild salmon national park, and 3) adopt river and population specific management.
+Actually, these steps are not new.
+The public trust doctrine is the product of Roman Law and a wild salmon park was first proposed in 1892.